 If talking with your family member doesn't help, it's time to think about the next step.
 Intervention services are available through many drug detox and drug rehab facilities.
 During an intervention, you and other friends and family members will have an opportunity to share.
 These meetings are very emotional, and many times, the end result is an agreement to get treatment right away.

 You may or may not realize that you have an addiction.
 Not everyone is aware of it, even though others around them might be.
 Maybe you're wondering if this is the right treatment for you.
 If you have many of the symptoms of addiction, then you probably need drug detox services.
-Have you noticed any of the following:

 These are all signs that you probably need drug detoxification.
 If you have further questions, taking a detox quiz can help as well.